-  Once connected, the device needs to be calibrated with a calibration.
+Once connected, the device needs to be calibrated with a calibration standard.
 This is done to ensure that any future measurements are accurate.
-When you purchase a SenoCorder Solid, you also obtain a user guide which explains in detail how the decide is calibrated correctly.
+When you purchase a SenoCorder Solid, you also obtain a user guide which explains in detail how the device is calibrated correctly.

 Select an application

 Following the successful calibration, you need to choose your desired application.
 All SenoCorder Solids come with a standard application – the textile application, which enables you to identify silk, wool, cotton, and polyester.
 Any additional applications need to be purchased separately.